awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_app/Readme.md

 + upload.html
 + layout.html

 The **index.html** file is the application's home view.
 The **process.html** file represents the view for creating a report.
 The **upload.html** file represents the view for uploading image files to an S3 bucket.
-Finally, the **layout.html** file represents the menu that's visible in all views.
+The **layout.html** file represents the menu that's visible in all views.

 ### index.html